DPCN-US/www/content/about/team/phil.md

 ---
 title: "Phil"
-date: 2020-01-10T09:28:01-07:00
-draft: true
+draft: false
 type: page
+weight: 10
 ---

 ![Phil's professional headshot](/images/headshot-phil-cablelabs.jpg)

 Phil's callsign is K0PRW.
-He has been a ham since 1997, and has an interest in technology and emergency preparedness.
+He has been licensed since 1997 and has an interest in technology and emergency preparedness.

 <!--more-->